danbev/learning-ai/notes/state-space-models.md

    +--------------+
 ```
 In this case I think the A weight matrix can be thought of as analogous to a
 convolution filter in CNN.
-But this filter in SSN is applied accross time and to
+But this filter in SSN is applied accross time and
 spacially, that is moving accross the height and width.
-The state X at any point
+The state h at any point
 in time is influenced by the previous state and the current input.
 This is
 similar to how a convolutional filter influences the output based on the input
 region that it covers.